kishormorol/kishormorol.github.io/content/teaching/python/index.md

 - Understanding multithreading and multiprocessing.

 ### **12. Advanced Topics**
-- Introduction to data analysis with libraries like `pandas`.
+- Introduction to data analysis with libraries like `NumPy` and `pandas`.
 - Basics of machine learning with `scikit-learn`.
 - Exploring Python's role in automation and scripting.